 Corporate Management, in its capacity as the party responsible for the design, implementation and operation of the ICFR system, is obliged to make sure that all staff involved in preparing the Group's financial statements have received sufficient and upto-date training on the International Financial Reporting Standards (IFRS) and the internal control over financial reporting principles.
-Corporate Management directly checks with the accounting expert engaged to prepare the organisation's financial and accounting information that the teams assigned to these activities have the required ICFR-related skills and knowledge.
+Corporate Management directly checks with the accounting expert engaged to prepare the Company's financial and accounting information that the teams assigned to these activities have the required ICFR-related skills and knowledge.

-The Corporate Director, who is responsible for ICFR, boasts an extensive background in accounting and financial reporting acquired during his years in auditing and financial management work.
+The Corporate Director, who is responsible for ICFR, boasts an extensive background in accounting and financial reporting, acquired during his years in auditing and financial management work.
 He is in frequent contact with the financial statement auditor and the firm tasked with the accounting function during the year, addressing any issues that may arise and receiving updates from them on any developments with an impact on ICFR.

-Lar España has a relatively small staff which is, however, bolstered by the assistance provided by external advisers in certain areas, specifically, as indicated above, the activities related to the financial statement preparation process and the implementation and launch of the Organization's ICFR system.
+Lar España has a relatively small staff which is, however, bolstered by the assistance provided by external advisers in certain areas, specifically including, as detailed in other sections, some of the activities related to the financial statement preparation process and the implementation and rollout of the ICFR system.

-Lar España selects the advisors to which it outsources these activities rigorously so that it works with specialist firms of renowned prestige that are chosen for their quality and expertise.
+Lar España selects the service organisations to which it outsources these activities rigorously so that it works with specialist firms of renowned prestige that are chosen for their quality and expertise.
 Corporate Management ensures that these advisors indeed have the expertise required and continuous learning policies in respect of these areas of expertise.